 What about Staff Applications?

-For 2018 we are accepting applications for Counselors In Training ( C.I.T.s) and Counselors.
+We are accepting applications for Counselors In Training ( C.I.T.s) and Counselors.
 C.I.T. applicants must be entering their junior of high school or above and be under 18 years of age.
 Counselor applicants must be 18 years of age or older before the first day of camp.
-Staff applications will be available in late March 2018.
+Staff applications are typically available after April break.
 All applications are online.
 Please fill out the online form and it will be automatically submitted to the Kamp Director.
 If you have any problems with completing the online forms contact the Kamp Director.
-All Applications must be received by May 1, 2018.
+All Applications must be received by May 10th.
 Applications received after this date will be marked as late submissions and will be reported to the Kamp Committee as such when making hiring decisions.

 How are the final staff hiring decisions made?